Will the narcissist be happy with the new supply?

 “Rome wasn’t built in a day, but they were laying bricks every day.”

 So celebrate any achievement you make, no matter how small, you’ll soon see you are making what you thought was impossible possible.

 If you are at the start and want revenge, this is it.
 You can be happy, you can be everything the narcissist wants to be, yet they never can.

 Others have done this before you.
 You can and will be happy again.

 Unlike the narcissist, karma hits the narcissist every time as they circle around and around, never achieve.
 They are so deeply unhappy and insecure, with extremely low self-esteem on the inside.
 You can not help them, as they don’t see themselves as the problem.
 To the narcissist, it’s always someone else that’s caused it.

-Walk free, enjoy life, love yourself again, the narcissist can not and will not change, even if one ever did, it’ll not be the person you feel in love with, you fell in love with a fake person who mirrored you in everything you do, you actually fell in love with you, you can do this again.
+Walk free, enjoy life, love yourself again, the narcissist can not and will not change, even if one ever did, it’ll not be the person you fell in love with, you fell in love with a fake person who mirrored you in everything you do, you actually fell in love with you, you can do this again.
 Trust in yourself.